roeey777/modern-cmake/README.md

 # CMake Training
 This repository will help you learn **Modern CMake**

+## Documentation

+The documentation is available at [github pages](https://roeey777.github.io/modern-cmake/)

 ## Exercise Goals

 By the time you complete this exercise you will know: